gulshngill/ChallengeMe-Concept/readme.md

-Official Repo of Challenger

-Frontend:
-- React Native
+#ChallengeMe/Challenger Concept

+Concept Application of a football/futsal social networking application using React Native. iOS only